g-omarsdottir/skaftafell/README.md

 - Language attributes

-    - Because the website describes hiking trails containing language specific characters of the Icelandic alphabet, the language attribute was applied directly to each element containing Icelandic words by using a span element to isolate from the main language, Englisch, as per the [World Wide Web Consortium’s (W3C) guideline on internationalization](https://www.w3.org/International/questions/qa-html-language-declarations#:~:text=When%20the%20page%20contains%20content,Usage%22):
+    - Because the website describes hiking trails containing language specific characters of the Icelandic alphabet, the language attribute was applied directly to each element containing Icelandic words by using a span element to isolate from the main language, Englisch, as per the [World Wide Web Consortium’s (W3C) guideline on internationalization](https://www.w3.org/International/questions/qa-html-language-declarations#:~:text=When%20the%20page%20contains%20content,Usage%22).

     - Language attributes were applied to improve accessibility and to avoid scramble results of language specific characters on various browsers.

-    - The language code was retrieved from the website [IANA Language Subtag Registry, the official registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) for all subtags available for use in language tags:
+    - The language code was retrieved from the website [IANA Language Subtag Registry, the official registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) for all subtags available for use in language tags.

 ## Technology used